 Attracting and retaining top talent: the bottom Line

 Hiring employees can be challenging.
 And attracting and retaining those employees you hire is just one part of it.

 There are other steps to take care of, from figuring out your payroll system to getting a business insurance policy like workers’ compensation.
-Luckily, there are online tools that make these steps easier—like Huckleberry, which can help you get the right business insurance.
+Luckily, there are online tools that make these steps easier—like Huckleberry, which can help you estimate your workers' comp rates.